D-E-F-E-A-T/unicode-tutorial/README.md

 # unicode-tutorial
-The code for a blog post on unicode.
+The code for a [this blog post](https://www.center-the-div.com/2020/06/the-unicode-tutorial.html) on unicode.